 Look at Microsoft’s chart above.
 Near the beginning of February 2019, the short-term MA (20-days) crosses over the longer-term MA (50-days).
-This is a bullish crossover which indicates an uptrend.
+This is a bullish crossover that indicates an uptrend.
 As you can see, the stock has been in a constant upward spiral since then.

 Of course, the reverse is also possible.
 If the short-term MA crosses over the long-term MA but in the other direction, then a downtrend might be in order.
 You can see this in the chart prior to the beginning of the uptrend.

-Now to the not so fun part.
+Now to the not-so-fun part.
 While moving average crossovers are mentioned all the time on the internet, they do not work very well.
 A few decades ago, however, the situation was very different, and a swing trader who traded the moving average crossover strategy could make a lot of money!

 Although the crossover has played out its role as a complete trading system, it indeed can work as a good filter.
-In several of our strategies, we filter out bad trades by requiring the short term average to be over or under the long term average.
+In several of our strategies, we filter out bad trades by requiring the short-term average to be over or under the long-term average.